hutaoshusband/steam-cleaner/README.md

 ## Does this prevent Red Trust in CS2?

 **No.**
-Steam Cleaner only removes traces that could theoretically influence trust scores for *new accounts*.
+Steam Cleaner only removes traces that influences trust scores for *new accounts*.
+When your old account was flagged by VAC before.
 If your new account receives Red Trust due to **cheating, griefing, or suspicious behavior**, that's entirely your responsibility.

 Steam Cleaner **does not provide protection** against VAC or Trust Factor downgrades caused by actual gameplay behavior or reports.